eaurele/xlutils3/README.md

 You can install:

-* the latest development version from Saagie internal Gitlab (requires you have an account):
+* the latest development version from Saagie internal Gitlab (requires an account):

 ```R
 # install.packages("devtools")